The Story of My YThe Story of My Y

 Index About PetersPioneers Contacts Home Page

-This is the story of my Y chromosome ancestry from Africa to Southwest Asia and Southeast Asia.
+This is the story of my Y chromosome ancestry from Nigeria in Africa to Southwest Asia and Southeast Asia.
 Then the story goes back west to Central Asia, Western Asia, and Southwest Asia, and Western Europe.
 From there, the story goes on to England and Ulster.
 The story ends in North America: Ontario, Illinois, Michigan, Missouri, Texas, and Connecticut.

 In 2008, Daniela Moneta started a Biggins Y-DNA project.
 Daniela, a professional genealogist, started the project as part of her efforts to learn more about her ancestor Eleanor Biggins who was born in 1798 in Middlesex, England.
 Daniela found my Biggins/Beggan Irish Roots on the Internet and asked me to have my Y-DNA tested.
 I was skeptical because of the cost and doubtful that I would learn anything, but my wife Marilyn encouraged me to do it.
 I learned a lot, but I am not sure that Daniela did.